 A variety of physical properties measurements are undertaken on the core material recovered during IODP projects including, density, velocity, resistivity, magnetic susceptibility, natural gamma radiation, porosity and colour reflectance datasets.
 These high-resolution, non-destructive measurements are valuable in characterising lithological units and formation properties.
 They can also be used to facilitate hole-to-hole correlation and in the construction of synthetic seismograms.

-This proposed 2nd Petrophysics Summer School will focus on the application of downhole logging and core physical properties data to scientific questions.
+The 2nd Petrophysics Summer School will focus on the application of downhole logging and core physical properties data to scientific and commercial questions.
 The workshop will include lectures, discussion groups, and practical exercises on the different elements and data types used in petrophysical analysis.
 In addition, basic training in an industry-standard software package, Schlumberger’s Techlog, will form a core part of the summer school.
 Sessions within the summer school will fall into one of three categories: those which explain and describe the principles behind petrophysical measurements; those which demonstrate the methods by which petrophysical measurements are acquired; and those which reveal the ways in which petrophysical data can be used in the pursuit of scientific objectives through integration and interpretation.

 Following a more general introduction to IODP and ocean drilling, a series of introductory interactive lectures will set the scene, with experts from both IODP and industry providing information on the various petrophysical measurements and methodologies used.
 Sessions will focus on real-world examples with case studies from IODP and industry.
 Practical sessions throughout the week may include: demonstrations of physical properties data acquisition; the generation and use of synthetic seismograms; the use of stratigraphic correlation for hole-hole and site-site correlation; and the integration of borehole images with core.